 We have created a tree of this Thomas Kidd’s proven descendants on Ancestry.com, at Middlesex County Kidds and their proven descendants.

-; further generations (that have been documented) can be seen by clicking on a given individual to see their known descendants.
+In Family View, this tree depicts the first three generations of the Thomas1 Kidd family; further generations (that have been documented) can be seen by clicking on a given individual to see their known descendants.

 ALSO included in this tree are several other ‘branches,’ each comprised of an early Virginia Kidd that we strongly suspect to be the descendant of Thomas1 Kidd, along with his documented descendants.
 We’ve included these detached branches because we hope to one day be able to connect many of them to Thomas1 Kidd’s tree, when we either a) discover historical evidence to confirm the kinship or b) confirm the kinship using Y-DNA evidence from the descendants of these branches, in comparison to the Y-DNA results of proven descendants of Thomas Kidd.